TerryLoc/sell_ur_stuff/TESTING.md

 ### Testing Payment

-The **Sell Ur Stuff** application uses Stripe for payment processing (e.g., for boosting listings on the "Sales Blitz" page).
+The **Sell Ur Stuff** application uses Stripe for payment processing.
 To ensure payment functionality works correctly without risking real transactions, testing is conducted in a sandbox environment using Stripe's test mode.

 #### Use a Sandbox Environment